Ah, the Americano and long black – two classic espresso-based drinks that may appear identical to the untrained eye.

 You might be wondering about the caffeine content in these drinks.
 Because both drinks use one espresso shot, they have 68 mg of caffeine. (source)

-If you want a stronger coffee, you can also ask for one more espresso shot in your drink.
+If you want a stronger coffee, you can also ask for one more espresso shot in your drink and make sure not to take too many espresso shots in a day.

 Because these drinks use the same ingredients and are made in (almost) the same way, you might be wondering which is the better of the two.